North Node in Astrology

 We often start examining the South Node first, as it represents the unconscious, the autonomous, and shows an area of life and style of being that we slip into with ease.
 Similar to the way we fall asleep, and it becomes instinctive.
 The SN is as natural to us as breathing and so we assume that those things represented by this point in the natal chart are inherent in everybody.

 - The South Node is where we tend to repeat ourselves and create patterns, replicate old set-ups, repetitive choices, dramas, in ever new forms.
 It can indicate making the same old choices.
 The South node in astrology is like the old map, and a person will keep moving around the same territory even though there are new areas, landmarks, and destinations to explore.
 However, as creatures of habit, we feel safe and knowledge-able in the places we have always been and felt familiar with.

-- Some astrologers have described the Nodal Axis as a ‘spiral of consciousness’.
-The North Node is thought to be an area of the chart (if explored), that acts as a gateway to greater self-fulfillment.
+- Some astrologers have described the Nodal Axis as a ‘spiral of consciousness, and the North Node is thought to be an area of the chart (if explored), that acts as a gateway to greater self-fulfillment.
 Most of all, it can enhance our old style of being and bring greater balance.
 What most people forget is that when we increasingly move towards the NN we are actually enhancing our SN gifts.

-- The North Node in astrology is a completely opposite direction to be heading towards and it appears to be completely divergent to our previous way of being.
+- The North Node in astrology is a completely opposite direction to be heading towards and it appears to be completely divergent from our previous way of being.
 When we examine the South Node we may begin to question who we are outside of those roles we have been playing.
-In order to achieve greater spiritual growth, we are asked not to repeat the script.
+However, in order to achieve greater spiritual growth, we are asked not to repeat the script.